Clarification of Biblical Teachings

 Church Government

-The following link does a great job of articulating our churches position on church government and elders.
-At Crossing Community we currently don’t have deacons as described in this article.
-We believe God’s Word teaches that churches are to be independent bodies lead by a plurality of Elders.
-In this case the lead pastor is an Elder and may lead the elder board, but the church is governed by a plurality of elders.
-We want our lead pastor to lead but to also be subject and accountable to the greater elder team.
-We do have other leaders who do assist the elders and at times attend elders meetings but are not yet elders.
+The following link does a great job of articulating our church's position on church government and elders.
+Crossing Community doesn’t have deacons as described in this article.
+We believe Gods Word teaches that churches are to be independent bodies led by a plurality of Elders.
+In this case, the lead pastor is an Elder and may lead the elder board, but a plurality of elders governs the church.
+We want our lead pastor to lead and be subject and accountable to the greater elder team.
+We have other leaders who assist the elders and sometimes attend elders’ meetings but are not yet elders.

 Women in Ministry and Women Pastors/Preachers

 Women share in the ministry of the Gospel of Jesus Christ to the world and at church.
-Women are given spiritual gifts just as man.
-At Crossing Community Church we have women who serve as women’s ministry leaders, children’s ministers, worship leaders, women who preach and teach to other women and women whose counsel is sought on leadership and spiritual matters.
-Scripture, however, puts the authority and responsibility of the role of pastor or elder on men, therefore we adhere to the Bible’s teaching.
+Women are given spiritual gifts just as men.
+At Crossing Community Church, we have women who serve as womens ministry leaders, childrens ministers, worship leaders, preach and teach to other women, and women whose counsel is sought on leadership and spiritual matters.
+Scripture, however, puts the authority and responsibility of the pastor or elder on men.
+Therefore we adhere to the Bible’s teaching.
 Women may be asked to contribute to a Sunday service or other service with the pastor when the pastor would like to add a woman’s perspective to a specific topic.

 See attached links for a great summary biblical position we agree with regarding women in ministry.